 Hans' Winemaking Comments+

-'After gently pressing the precious grapes I let them ferment for a long three months in a old puncheon to continue with six more month to mature it into a beautiful essence.'
+'After gently pressing the precious grapes, I let them ferment for a long three months in an old puncheon to continue with six more month to mature it into a beautiful essence.'

 Perfect for seduction - rich and luscious...
 Lingering aroma's of honey, apricot and honeysuckle are lifted wonderfully by refreshing citrus aromas.
 There’s power but seemingly without effort, nothing brash or showy, it’s all in the most elegant style.
 Endlessly long.
 A fantastic combination of intensity and finesse.